ReGround: Improving Textual and Spatial Grounding at No Cost: ReGround: Rewiring Attention Modules

 \subsection{Impact of Cross-Attention on Spatial Grounding}

-We also investigate whether cross-attention has influence on the spatial grounding.
-To examine it, we conduct a toy experiment by removing cross-attention modules in GLIGEN~\cite{li2023gligen}, so that the output of gated self-attention is directly passed onto the next layer of the U-Net.
-This is equivalent to changing line 7 of Alg.~\ref{alg:gligen_pseudocode} to $F \leftarrow F_{GSA}$.
+We also investigate whether cross-attention has influence on spatial grounding.
+For this, we conduct a toy experiment by removing cross-attention modules in GLIGEN~\cite{li2023gligen}, allowing the output of the gated self-attention to be directly passed to the next layer of the U-Net.
+This modification is equivalent to changing line 7 of Alg.~\ref{alg:gligen_pseudocode} to $F \leftarrow F_{GSA}$.

 The results are displayed in Fig.~\ref{fig:ca_reweight_experiment}.
 Note that, while the appearance of the background and objects changes, the silhouettes of the cat (left) and the individuals (right) remain precisely positioned within their respective bounding boxes \emph{without} cross-attention.
 This observation indicates that while gated self-attention that is performed before cross-attention may compromise textual grounding, cross-attention that processes the output of gated self-attention does not affect spatial grounding.